 Structural movement

 Repair category 1

-Notes No obvious evidence of significant movement noted within the limitations of my inspection.
+Notes No evidence of movement was noted.

 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes No dampness, rot or infestation noted.

 Chimney stacks

-Repair category -
+Repair category 1

-Notes
+Notes No significant defects noted.

 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes The roof is made from old/original materials.
+There are some uneven roof tiles and a small amount of moss.
+There are some, loose and damaged sarking boards and an area of torn underfelt.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The flat felt roof covering of the porch and rear extension has a has a limited life expectancy and can fail without warning.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
-A reputable roofing contractor will be able to provide further advice.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.